How to: Set up AWS PrivateLink

 Select Enabled.

-NOTE This setting is necessary so Unqork's network interfaces to connect with your resources, even if your subnets don't share AZs with Unqork.
+NOTE This setting is necessary so Unqork's network interfaces connect with your resources.
+Enable this setting even if your subnets do not share AZs with Unqork.

-NOTE Unqork recommends the Acceptance required setting for production use.
+Select Acceptance Required.
+We recommend this setting for production use.

-TIP For more information on NLBs, see https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html.
+TIP For more information on NLBs, view the AWS documentation: https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html.

 Create the Endpoint Service